 Mr. Harris explains that there is no basis to Mr. Sullivan’s allegation that Transwestern’s actions in selling operational capacity somehow involve “threatening to withhold the capacity unless the shipper agrees to the negotiated rates.”
 (Page 12) He states that Transwestern has in fact sold operational capacity at the recourse rate to Tenaska Gas Ventures (“Tenaska”).
 (Page 12) The transaction with Tenaska involved Limited Firm Transportation (“LFT”) which is for an entire month, but subject to Transwestern’s right to not schedule service in whole or in part on any day, for up to 10 days per month.
-Mr. Harris states that under LFT service, a Shipper therefore has a greater assurance that the gas would flow on each day of the month, which enables it to limit its financial risk by hedging and locking in a margin; under this risk profile, a shipper may elect the recourse rate because it is able to reduce or eliminate the demand risk with hedging.
+Mr. Harris states that under LFT service, a shipper therefore has a greater assurance that the gas would flow on each day of the month, which enables it to limit its financial risk by hedging and locking in a margin; under this risk profile, a shipper may elect the recourse rate because it is able to reduce or eliminate the demand risk with hedging.
 (Page 13) Mr. Harris explains that, in contrast, as discussed in his Prepared Direct Testimony, shippers may elect a volumetric rate when the capacity is available only on a daily basis and the shippers are effectively unable to lock in a margin by use of hedging and derivatives.

 Mr. Harris states that Mr. Sullivan wrongly suggests that discussions prior to the posting of the capacity could somehow give Richardson and Sempra a right or entitlement to the capacity to the exclusion of other potential shippers.
 (Pages 13-14) Mr. Harris states that this did not happen and could not happen because the capacity was required to be posted; the undisputed fact is that it was posted in accordance with Transwestern’s tariff; Richardson and Sempra were required to submit bids on the posted capacity; the undisputed fact is they did submit bids for the posted capacity; the undisputed fact is that no other shipper submitted a bid during the posting period; it was only after the end of the posting period that the capacity was awarded to Richardson and Sempra and contracts were executed; and if more than one bid had been submitted, Transwestern would have followed the allocation procedures in its tariff and held a lottery, which Richardson and Sempra may or may not have won.
 (Page 14)